-The CHSTP Update recommends implementing recommendations incrementally so that it works towards a coordinated 'network of services' concept that is designed to maximize benefits to consumers and develop a program that operates efficiently (see Figure 6-1).
+The CPT-HSTP Update recommends implementing recommendations incrementally so that it works towards a coordinated 'network of services' concept that is designed to maximize benefits to consumers and develop a program that operates efficiently.
 This approach starts by building institutional and organizational infrastructure and then adds programs to the established framework as opportunities and needs dictate.
-The CHSTP organizes recommendations around three tiers that lays out implementation across short-, medium- and longer-term timeframes.
+The CPT-HSTP organizes recommendations around three tiers that lays out implementation across short-, medium- and longer-term.
+Figure 6.1 also outlines the level of effort to implement the recommendation, the lead agency for the project, what agency may be expecting to receive the project information, which body will make recommendations and what board may adopt the project recommendation.
+The Project Lead has the responsibility for coordinating and facilitating the efforts of other agencies/partners as they work to implement and complete the recommendations.